 Women of the world, hear me loud and clear:

-And by “boyfriend” I mean your boyfriend, girlfriend, husband, wife, cousin, best friend, or whomever.
+And by “partner” I mean your boyfriend, girlfriend, husband, wife, cousin, best friend, or whomever.

 Unless you are already living your dream life, and enjoying substantial wealth, then you have no business laboring (for free) to build someone else’s dream.

 There is a big difference between being supportive, caring, and kind to your partner (which energizes you, strengthens your bond, and makes you feel rich) versus giving excessively to your partner (which drains your tank, depletes you, and leaves you broke).

 One more cautionary tale.